nuts-foundation/nuts-workshops/kik-v/5-send-request.md

 - References: a global unique identifier for the conversation
 - Reply-To: a valid url of the service to receive the answer

-When you use java to develop the request and response, the From-attribute can not be used.
+When you use Java to develop the request and response, the From-attribute can not be used.
 This is a known issue that needs to be resolved in the specifications.

 # Create the presentation